nais/wonderwall/README.md

 ```

 Additionally, the metadata object returned by both the `/oauth2/session` and `/oauth2/session/refresh` endpoints now
-contain three new fields in addition to the previous fields:
+contain some new fields in addition to the previous fields:

 | Field                                 | Description                                                                                     |
 |---------------------------------------|-------------------------------------------------------------------------------------------------|